Mega Man IV (1993 video game): Gameplay

-At its core, the gameplay is still the same as the previous three Mega Man Game Boy games.
 The player takes on the role of Mega Man as he traverses a series of two sets of selectable action-platforming stages in any order desired.
 The player's initial weapon, the "Mega Buster", can fire both small shots and much larger and more powerful, charged blasts.
 The charge shot works similarly to how it did in Mega Man 5, except that Mega Man doesn't lose the charge when he gets hit, but he will take a slight recoil, pushing him back a little when he fires the charge shot.
 Each stage is populated with various types of enemy robots and its Robot Master boss at the end.
 Beating the Robot Master will earn the player its special special weapon for use throughout the rest of the game.
 Clearing 2 of the Robot stages also gives the player access to abilities from Mega Man's dog Rush, who can transform into a springboard for reaching high platforms or a jet for crossing large hotizontal distances.
 Also, the game's first four Robot stages each house a letter ("B-E-A-T") that spell out the name of the bird Beat.
 Collecting all 4 letters endows the player the ability to summon Beat to assist by attacking enemies.
 On the other hand, the game's latter four Robot stages each house letters that spell ("W-I-L-Y") which would be mandatory to collect in order to enter deeper in the fortress for the rematch with Ballade and then the Wily Battleship at the end of the game.
 In one stage of the second half of the game, a path leads to Eddie, who will give Mega Man a random item when he enters the room he is in.
 Some stages of this portion of the game also contain hidden passages where the character Proto Man leaves the player a random item, like Energy Tanks or a special item that refills all weapon energy and health.